tilyupo/qustar/packages/qustar-mysql2/README.md

 await connector.close();
 ```

-You can also create `Mysql2Connector` by passing an instance of `mysql2` pool:
+You can also create `Mysql2Connector` by passing an instance of a `mysql2` pool:

 ```ts
 import {createPool} from 'mysql2';